CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 “Listen, monkey; did I say Garden?
 Dig the dirt outa yer ears.
 I wanta go to Madison Square on Twenty-third Street.”

 He settled back on the cushions with a grunt.
 That was the way to talk to these wise mugs!
-Show ‘em they weren’t dealin’ with a sap!”
+Show ‘em they weren’t dealin’ with a sap!

 He got out at Twenty-third, glanced at a street sign under a lamp and discovered that the dope had let him out on the wrong side of the park.
 He took a winding path past benches sparsely filled with shivering bums and walked up Fifth to the north end of the Square.
-There was a circular metal standard on the curb with a printed sign on it: NUMBER THREE BUSES START HERE.
+There was a circular metal standard on the curb with a printed sign on it:

+NUMBER THREE BUSES START HERE

 Farino sat down on a bench and listened to the clock in the Metropolitan Tower chiming the quarter hour.
 At nine o’clock it chimed again.
 An empty bus rolled in presently and he got on and climbed to the upper deck.